 For more information on this requirement, please refer to Managing agricultural chemicals.

 When do the regulations apply?

-From 1 December 2019, all graziers in the Wet Tropics, Burdekin, Mackay Whitsunday, Fitzroy and Burnett Mary regions will need to keep general records and then, as the minimum practice agricultural standards commence for their region, minimum standard records.
+All graziers in the Wet Tropics, Burdekin, Mackay Whitsunday, Fitzroy and Burnett Mary regions are required to keep general records now and then, as the minimum practice agricultural standards commence for their region, minimum standard records.

 Minimum practice agricultural standards